-- Check compatibility of the video or graphic signals with the technical specifications of the system, and specifically, with the specifications of the selected input. - Recall the automatic image adjustment function by pressing the key "A" on the remote control or on the projector's keypad. - Adjust the horizontal and vertical position of the image with the IMAGE / POSITION menu (if available for the input in question). - Adjust the width and height of the image, selecting Aspect in the IMAGE ADJUSTMENTS / ASPECT menu. - Adjust the overscan value applied to the image on the IMAGE / OVERSCAN menu.
+- Check compatibility of the video or graphic signals with the technical specifications of the system, and specifically, with the specifications of the selected input. - Recall the automatic image adjustment function by pressing the key "A" on the remote control. - Adjust the horizontal and vertical position of the image with the IMAGE / POSITION menu (if available for the input in auestion). - Adjust the width and height of the image, selecting Aspect in the IMAGE ADJUSTMENTS / ASPECT menu. - Adjust the overscan value applied to the image on the IMAGE / OVERSCAN menu.